hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/C_C++/README.md

 eof             ''                                          Loc=<f.c:8:2>
 ```

 As seen in the results, the whole code is broken up into individual tokens and then represented as a token stream.
-Lexical analysis reads line by line and gives information about the start of the line, the leading space in the code, and where it is located in which token.
+Lexical analysis reads the input program character by character and gives information about the start of the line, the leading space in the code, and where each token is located.
 If the lexical analyzer finds an invalid token (like a variable name which begins with a numeric digit, for example), it generates an error.
-After lexical analysis, the code removes any white space and comments, which are unnecessary for the subsequent phases.
+Notice that no tokens contain whitespace - lexical analysis is responsible for removing any white space as well as comments, which are unnecessary for the subsequent phases.
 After creating the tokens, the next step of the compiler is to develop the Abstract Syntax Tree (AST).

 ## Creating Abstract Syntax Tree